rajhlinux/background_Removal_C-/README.md

 # backgroundRemoval
-Background Removal using Python and OpenCV.
+Background Removal using C++ and OpenCV.
 Replacing the background with a video

+This version is imporoved in removeing the background without great noise.